malie/undiluted/README.md

     npm update

-Then generate a str8ts with
+Then generate a puzzle with

     node solve.js